 CBT is recommended by the National Institute for Clinical Excellence (NICE) for a number of mental health and emotional difficulties.
-Please see here for further information: https://www.nice.org.uk or alternatively contact me for a free consultation to see if CBT could be beneficial for you.
+Please see here for further information: https://www.nice.org.uk or alternatively contact me for a free consultation to see if CBT and/or CFT could be beneficial for you.

 What happens after I have contacted you?

-Prior to any paid sessions I offer a free, brief telephone consultation of approximately 15minutes during which time we can discuss your difficulties in a little more detail, consider your expectations/goals for therapy and explore how CBT could be helpful for you.
+Prior to any paid sessions I offer a free, brief telephone consultation of approximately 15minutes during which time we can discuss your difficulties in a little more detail, consider your expectations/goals for therapy and explore how CBT and/or CFT could be helpful for you.
 It is also an opportunity for me to answer any questions that you might have and to ensure that I am the right therapist for you and best placed to support you with your difficulties.
 If we agree that CBT/CFT sounds helpful as a therapeutic approach and that I am the right therapist for you we will then discuss scheduling our first session.

 What does therapy involve?

 CBT is a brief therapy and typically ranges from 4-20 sessions dependant on your presenting difficulties/problems and your goals for therapy.
-Sessions will each last 50 minutes (longer sessions may be required dependant on your difficulties) and it is encouraged that sessions take place on a regular basis in order to maintain therapeuit flow.
-Due to Covid-19 sessions are currently offered via telephone or video conferencing (Zoom), the latter of which research has shown therapy outcomes are as equally beneficial as face to face.
+Sessions will each last 50 minutes (longer sessions may be required dependant on your difficulties) and it is encouraged that sessions take place on a regular basis in order to maintain therapeutic flow.

 During our first sessions we will explore the development and maintenance of your presenting difficulties to formulate and create a shared understanding of your main problem/s.
 This formulation will then be used to identify where intervention could be beneficial to break vicious cycles you are experiencing and to consider how we may develop a more self compassionate approach.